-With The Office* Show coming up in a few weeks I’ve been thinking about my networking plan for the few days that I am there.
 Earlier this year I wrote a post on how assistants can get the most out of attending events.
 It was quite a detailed post about my networking experiences so do check it out if you are going to any events this year.
-In the post I mentioned that I always come prepared with a list of networking questions in my head that I have now memorised and can whip out in case there is a loll in conversation… the questions aren’t exactly on the level of Oprah Winfrey but they get me by!
+In the post, I mentioned that I always come prepared with a list of networking questions in my head that I have now memorised and can whip out in case there is a lull in the conversation.

 Here are 20 (and a little bit more) great networking questions you can ask other assistants when you meet at networking events: